4 Ways to Transfer Wealth to Children

 - Depending on the appreciation of the assets, you can potentially move large amounts of assets out of your estate and to your child, avoiding estate taxes.

-- Currently, interest rates are low, under 3%, making it likely that appreciation of the GRAT assets will outpace the annuity payments, resulting in a larger remainder balance to be transferred tax-free to your child.
+- Currently, the Section 7520 rate is low, under 3%, making it likely that appreciation of the GRAT assets will outpace this interest rate, resulting in a larger remainder balance to be transferred gift tax-free to your child.

-- You pay the income tax, but the tax payment is not considered a taxable gift.
-Therefore, GRAT assets are preserved and continue to grow.
+- Typically, you pay the income tax on GRAT assets, but the tax payment is not considered a taxable gift.
+Therefore, GRAT assets continue to grow during the GRAT term.

 - The grantor must outlive the term of the GRAT for it to be successful.